geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 Good.
 If we want to fit more data, I can move the OS to.
 There's another NVME drive in the machine that we didn't put the OS on because for some reason it wasn't showing up before.
 But I got to show up by doing something.
 Forgot exactly what I did when I was testing this.
 But I can move the OS there and we can get it.
 And it's got another 4 terabytes.

 ##### **Geohot** [[00:13:23](https://www.youtube.com/watch?v=sc6cckdAXy8&t=803)]
 Cool.
 The most important thing is that the machines do not break.
 I want to have broken machines.
-But yeah, whatever takes basically, we should be able to kick off BERT trainers, LLAMA 8 B trainers, and LLAMA 4 or 5 V trainers without a problem.
+But yeah, whatever takes basically, we should be able to kick off BERT trainers, LLaMA 8 B trainers, and LLaMA 4 or 5 V trainers without a problem.

 ##### **Geohot** [[00:13:42](https://www.youtube.com/watch?v=sc6cckdAXy8&t=822)]
 Wait, 405B?
 Where are we going to store these weights?